CP1404/Practicals/prac_10/README.md

     persist.

 -   The search route has an HTML form in it.
-When it's submitted, it sends the data via the HTTP method "post", so the route has to be customised to accept this.
+When it's submitted, it sends the data via the HTTP "post" method, so the route has to be customised to accept this.
 It then gets the data from the "request" object.

--   url_for() is a function that returns the correct URL for a given view/route function so you don't have to know the exact path.
+-   `url_for()` is a function that returns the correct URL for a given view/route function so you don't have to know the exact path.

+### Modifications

 Right, so now it's your turn to make this more interesting and appealing.
 What else could you do to it?

 -   Start by adding the page title to the results

--   Then add some details to the about page using a new template
+-   Then add some details to the **about** page using a new template

 -   Then add a link to the about page in your layout template